snipem/gt7dashboard/README.md

 ## How to run for experienced users

 1. (Once) `pip3 install -r requirements.txt` to install Python dependencies
+   1. On Windows: Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

 2. (Optional) Download the list of car names with `python3 helper/download_cars_csv.py`.
 Without this file, car names will only show as `CAR-ID-123`.
 3. Running the Dashboard
    - (Mac/Linux) `GT7_PLAYSTATION_IP=<CONSOLE IP ADDRESS> bokeh serve .` (when inside the  `gt7dashboard` folder)